August 2026 at Disney World: Crowd Calendar & Info

 August is the light at the end of the tunnel for summer season at Walt Disney World.
-It’s still one of the worst months of the year to visit thanks to the weather, and somewhat unpredictable crowd patterns, but at least there are seasonal events towards the end of August.
-We’ll stress the same thing here that we did in our July 2023 Crowd Calendar for Walt Disney World: “a rainy, crowded day at Walt Disney World is better than a perfect day at home.”
+It’s still one of the worst months of the year to visit thanks to the weather, but at least there are lower crowd levels and seasonal events towards the end of August.
+We’ll stress the same thing here that we did in our July 2026 Crowd Calendar for Walt Disney World: “a hot and rainy day at Walt Disney World is better than a perfect day at home.”

 To underscore that point, and help relieve those of you who have already planned vacations for August: this used to be our go-to month to visit Walt Disney World.
 Back when we were still in school, we took our annual WDW trip in late August.
 There was about a two week “secret window” when we visited.